ChrisEssery/group-project/Portfolio/UX_Design.md

   The sponsor is able to use the platform as a way to improve the quality of life of their care home residents.
 ```

-These main interactions with the various parts of our system can be depicted in the following interaction flow diagram:
+These main interactions with the various parts of our system can be shown in another graphical depiction, namely the interaction flow diagram below:

 <div align="center">